Marcelo Gallardo: 2016–2022

 River Plate were eliminated by runners-up Independiente del Valle in the 2016 Copa Libertadores round of 16.
 River Plate won the 2016 Recopa Sudamericana against 2015 Copa Sudamericana champions Independiente Santa Fe, defeating them 2–1 at home in the second leg after a scoreless first leg for another international title.

 In December of that year, Gallardo led River to the 2015–16 Copa Argentina: his first domestic cup as manager.
-River Plate then earned the right to play in the 2017 Copa Libertadores and the 2016 Supercopa Argentina against 2016 Primera División champion Club Atlético Lanús, where it was defeated 3–0.
+River Plate then earned the right to play in the 2017 Copa Libertadores and the 2016 Supercopa Argentina against 2016 Primera División champion Lanús, where it was defeated 3–0.

 River Plate advanced to the semi-finals of the 2017 Copa Libertadores against Club Atlético Lanús.
 After winning the first leg 1–0 at Monumental Stadium, they lost the second leg at Estadio Ciudad de Lanús 4–2.
 River Plate lost the semi-finals 4–3 on aggregate.
 They defeated Atlético Tucumán days later at the 2016–17 Copa Argentina final in Mendoza for their second consecutive Copa Argentina.
 This gave River Plate the right to play the 2017 Supercopa Argentina against 2016–17 Argentine Primera División champions Boca Juniors, defeating Boca 2–0 on 14 March 2018.

 Except for their victory in the Supercopa Argentina, River Plate began 2018 with a losing streak in the Primera División.
 They played well in the 2018 Copa Libertadores, however, reaching the finals against Boca Juniors.
-It was the first time two Argentine teams faced each other in a Libertadores final; the last final had a two-legged home-and-away format, although the second match was played at Santiago Bernabéu Stadium because River Plate fans attacked Boca Juniors players at Monumental Stadium.
+It was the first time two Argentine teams faced each other in a Libertadores final; the last final had a two-legged home-and-away format, although the second match was played at the Santiago Bernabéu because River Plate fans attacked Boca Juniors players at Monumental Stadium.
 River Plate and Boca Juniors drew the first match 2–2 at La Bombonera, with goals by Lucas Pratto and Carlos Izquierdoz (own goal).
 The second match, at the Bernabéu, ended in a 1–1 draw; Pratto again scored for River and sent the match into extra time.
 River won 3–1, with goals by Juan Fernando Quintero and Pity Martínez.
-Despite missing the finals with a suspension for violating a previous penalty in the semi-finals against Grêmio of Porto Alegre, Gallardo's coaching played a key role in the victory (considered one of the most important in Argentine football history).
+Despite missing the finals with a suspension for violating a previous penalty in the semi-finals against Grêmio, Gallardo's coaching played a key role in the victory (considered one of the most important in Argentine football history).
 His coaching was praised by the press, and he was called one of the best River Plate managers of all time.